 Once a lead is generated, it is automatically added to the CRM.
 HubSpot has a great feature that allows you to track every interaction the contact has with your website from the moment they are in the database.
 Every time they provide additional information about themselves, their information gets updated.
-This has two key benefits: insights collected enable further optimisation of communication with the audience via assets and streamlines the process of lead validation.
+This has two key benefits: insights collected enable further optimisation of communication with the audience via assets and streamline the process of lead validation.

 Mastering Email Segmentation, Sequencing and Automation

 Some claim that email marketing is dead, but the numbers tell us otherwise.
 However, the way email marketing is approached has changed in accordance with changes in user behaviour.
 What makes it tricky is that everyone is flooded with emails daily, and the first challenge is to get your recipient to open the mail.
 This is where CRM comes into play.

 ‘Push’ selling is not a way forward as people don’t want to be sold to - they want to be educated.
 Therefore the goal is to create a personal and empathetic connection with your prospects to better sell and service them by teaching them.

 The two previously described CRM uses, give you the data upon which you can tailor email sequences based on the information you have about your leads.
 Personalised automated email sequences can move people through the entire buyer’s journey down the sales pipeline by deepening the relationship with your prospect solely through the content you send them.
 In other words, using your CRM to interact with your leads through email automation is an effective way of nurturing them into prospects that can then be passed on to the sales team.

 CRM Practices for B2B Sales That Build Relationships